Elkins Act

 The Elkins Act is a 1903 United States federal law that amended the Interstate Commerce Act of 1887.
 The Act authorized the Interstate Commerce Commission (ICC) to impose heavy fines on railroads that offered rebates, and upon the shippers that accepted these rebates.
 The railroad companies were not permitted to offer rebates.
 Railroad corporations, their officers, and their employees, were all made liable for discriminatory practices.

 Prior to the Elkins Act, the livestock and petroleum industries paid standard rail shipping rates, but then would demand that the railroad company give them rebates.
-The railroad companies resented being extorted by the railroad trusts and therefore welcomed passage of the Elkins Act.
+The railroad companies resented being extorted by the commercial and industrial trusts and therefore welcomed passage of the Elkins Act.
 The law was sponsored by President Theodore Roosevelt as a part of his "Square Deal" domestic program, and greatly boosted his popularity.

 Background

 Congress passed the Elkins Act as an amendment to the Interstate Commerce Act.
 Without restrictive legislation, large firms could demand rebates or prices below the collusive price from railroad companies as condition for their business.
 As a result, it was common practice for railroads to offer competitive lower rates for transport between the large cities with high density of firms than the monopolistic rates between less industrial cities, irrespective of length of travel.
 Trusts constituted such a substantial portion of a carrier's revenue that the trusts could demand rebates as a condition for business, and the carrier would be forced to cooperate.